Too many VR headsets? Here’s how to pick the right one

 Bestseller

-Storage capacity refers to how much data a VR headset can hold, including games, apps, and media files.
-Choosing the right storage size is important to ensure you have enough space for your favorite content without needing to delete or manage files frequently.
+Storage capacity refers to how much data a VR headset can hold, including games, apps, videos, and updates.
+Selecting the right capacity is important for ensuring smooth performance and avoiding frequent deletions, especially if you plan to use large apps or download many experiences.

 Popular options